Theft Crime Charges?

 Theft is a very general term that covers many specific crimes.
-There are many different kinds of theft crimes.
-Some of the most common in New Mexico are:
+There are many kinds of theft crimes.
+Some of the most common that our lawyers handle are:

 - Larceny: stealing personal property, like a television set or a car

 - Embezzlement: taking something of value that the owner has entrusted to you